ItharDev/RPG-Viewer-Client/README.md

 > [!TIP]
 > A player has the ability to see invisible creatures.
 You configure a hidden creature to be invisible to everyone except that player.
 The creature appears only to them — and they now face the moral dilemma of shouting a warning or staying quiet.

-These controls help ensure that only the right eyes see what they're supposed to, giving your game that cinematic layer of mystery and surprise.
-It also opens the door to stealth mechanics, hidden allies, decoys, and all the delightful chaos that follows.
+These controls help ensure that only the right eyes see what they're supposed to, giving your game that layer of mystery and surprise.
+It also opens the door to stealth mechanics, hidden allies, and all the chaos that follows.

 ### Limiting Token Vision

-Limiting Token vision is crucial for creating suspense and realism in your game.
+Limiting Token vision is crucial for creating realism in your game.
 By restricting what each Token can see, you ensure that players only have information their characters would reasonably know.

 To limit Token vision: